All content at Paqmind is well organized so it's probably a good idea to begin from the learning units and their purposes.

 We intentionally don't implement all the competitive bells and whistles to make you concentrate on the actual material.
 Paqmind is a place to learn and we want to keep it calm and focused.

 The process goes like this:

-- Select a course of interest.
+- Select a training of interest.
 We recommend to start from an Abstract one.

 - Learn the theory or revise what you learned before.

-- Practice with challenges.
+- Practice with exercises.
 Analyze our example solutions.

-- Repeat for every lesson.
+- Repeat for every tutorial.
 Refer to theory as necessary.

 - Make a project.
 Milestone by milestone.

 - Congratulations!
 You've increased your proficiency level in that subject.

 Now let's review how to approach theory and practice once again.